Spaf's Students, Past and Present

 Graduated PhD Students

-Here is a "genealogy" of my 24 graduated PhD students.
-Nine of the 24 have gone into academic positions, and several of them have produced Ph.D. grads of their own.
+Here is a "genealogy" of my 27 graduated PhD students.
+Seventeen of the 27 have spent time in academic faculty positions, and several of them have produced Ph.D. grads of their own.
 I also include details on several of my notable MS students.

 Current Students